 In many parts of Mayo the night sky is still experienced as pristine and unfiltered due to low levels of man-made lighting.
 The Mayo Dark Sky Festival 2018 will take place from November 2nd to 4th 2018.
 The towns of Newport, Mulranny and Ballycroy look forward to welcoming you back to Mayo for another great weekend of astronomy, science, culture, ecology and FUN!
 Thanks to the National Parks and Wildlife Service (NPWS), a FREE SHUTTLE SERVICE will run between the festival venues over the weekend of the festival.
+The bus timetable is available on the Festival website here.

 Locations: Newport, Mulranny, Ballycroy